harry3201/Airquality-etl/README.md

 ## 1. Project Objective

-Take a large (~708K row), messy, real-world hourly air-quality dataset and turn it into a reliable, queryable warehouse — while being explicit and honest about data quality rather than hiding it behind silent deletion or imputation.
-The project demonstrates core data-engineering fundamentals: extract/validate/transform/load separation, idempotent loading, SQL schema design, reconciliation between two independently-published sources, and automated testing — using nothing but Python, Pandas, PostgreSQL, and SQL.
+Take a large (~708K row), messy, real-world hourly air-quality dataset and turn it into a reliable, queryable warehouse  while being explicit and honest about data quality rather than hiding it behind silent deletion or imputation.
+The project demonstrates core data-engineering fundamentals: extract/validate/transform/load separation, idempotent loading, SQL schema design, reconciliation between two independently-published sources, and automated testing  using  Python, Pandas, PostgreSQL, and SQL.

 ## 2. Dataset